Tips for your next road trip

 Do some research!
 I’m not talking about finding out where you should be going, but instead figuring out which destinations are interesting to you.
 Think about what your interests are, what your dreams are, what you are passionate about.
 You’ll be surprised at the number of places that will be interesting for you, as well as many places that are just plain boring.
 Use this to make a list of your own interests and dreams, and then decide which ones would be best suited for you.

 Inspect your car

 The first tip for your next road trip is to plan ahead.
-Make sure you take the time to sit down and plan out what you will do on your road trip.
+That means sorting out your temporary car insurance in advance. and also making sure you take the time to sit down and plan out what you will do on your road trip.
 Write a list of things you are going to do, how long they will take you to do them, what you will need for fuel, and what you will need to bring along for your trip.
 When you have this information you will know where to go and where you need to stop.

 Planning ahead of time gives you more time to think about what your road trip will entail.
 It also allows you to make decisions regarding when and where to stop and where to go.
 This will make your road trip more enjoyable, and also give you the opportunity to plan out a good itinerary and avoid going to the wrong places.

 Expect the unexpected

 Be ready for potential problems.
 Consider getting a Honda car extended warranty, just in case disaster strikes.
 Extended warranties are actually either Mechanical Breakdown Insurance (in California) or a Vehicle Service contract (in the rest of the USA).

 Once you have your list, you want to get organized.
 Decide exactly where you are going and who you are going with.
 If you are going with your significant other, make sure to plan out the honeymoon beforehand.
 If you are going with friends, put together a date for each person to visit the destination of your choice.